wiris/html-integrations/demos/angular/ckeditor5/README.md

-# CKeditor integration in Angular
+# CKEditor integration in Angular

-A simple Angular App integrating WIRIS MathType on a CKeditor 5 and step-by-step information on how to build it.
+A simple Angular App integrating WIRIS MathType on a CKEditor 5 and step-by-step information on how to build it.
 The  code of this example loads a rich text editor instance with a default value.

 ## Requirements